Twenty years later, three locals reflect on witnessing 9/11 and aftermath firsthand

 Since Sept.
 11, 2001, Greene and his wife had not been to Washington, D.C.
 They talked about it, and this past July they took a trip.
 Greene wanted to see the 9/11 memorial at the Pentagon, but due to COVID-19 it was closed.

-“Well, I drove around and finally saw a gate.
-I drove up to it and here came a police officer,” Greene said.
+“Well, I drove around and finally saw a gate and drove up to it and here came a police officer,” Greene said.
 “I knew I was not doing what I should be doing.”

-He rolled down the window and talked to the officer and told him where he was trying to go.
+He rolled down the window and talked to him and told him where he was trying to go.

 (0) comments